Kinematical asymmetry in the dwarf irregular galaxy WLM and a perturbed halo potential: Dynamics of orbits in a lopsided potential (description of a perturbed velocity field model)

-Figure \ref{ARC} shows the extracted asymmetric rotation curve of WLM from this model associated with an $m = 1$ perturbation in the halo potential (a lopsided halo potential model) and also asymmetric rotation curve from the observational data by \cite{kep}. \\ By comparing the shape of rotation curve and asymmetry between approaching side and receding side obtained from lopsided halo potential model with the the shape of observed rotation curves for two sides of this galaxy (see Figure \ref{ARC}), one can see the good agreement between corresponding gas kinematics of a perturbed halo potential and the observed gas kinematics.
-So a lopsided halo potential model can explain the asymmetry in the kinematic data reasonably well.
+Figure \ref{ARC} shows the extracted asymmetric rotation curve of \object{WLM} from this model associated with an $m = 1$ perturbation in the halo potential (a lopsided halo potential model) and also asymmetric rotation curve from the observational data by \cite{kep}.
+By comparing the shape of rotation curve and asymmetry between approaching side and receding side obtained from lopsided halo potential model with the shape of observed rotation curves for two sides of this galaxy (see Fig. \ref{ARC}), we can see the good agreement between corresponding gas kinematics of a perturbed halo potential and the observed gas kinematics.
+Thus, a lopsided halo potential model is able to explain the asymmetry in the kinematic data reasonably well.

 By considering that the non-perturbed surface density have an exponential dependence on radius as: